Scroll down to read more about the

 A mental health diagnostic assessment report can be

 the difference between getting asylum or being deported.

 If you are a psychotherapist, and are concerned that the American federal executive branch of government is attempting to turn away refugees from war torn Muslim countries, and demonizing immigrants from our southern borders.
 Doing psychological evaluations, that assist in avoiding being deported back to those counties, is one humanistic response of helping those who’ve been oppressed.
 Particularly with the new federal administration’s negative attitude toward immigrants; this project represents can by your activist resistance to xenophobia.

 Clinicians may do just one of this type of case pro bono or low fee.
 Or, may find human rights work and forensic mental health work an additional practice area.
-In my own story, 15% of my own practice is made of immigration evaluations.
+In my own story, 15% of my own practice consist of immigration evaluations.
 See my Forensic Evaluations web page HERE.
+I still do some pro bono and low fee work, but often I’m simply working at a rate of $200/hour for about 15 hours on each evaluation.
 A list of immigration lawyers, firms, and agencies is being compiled.